 The Nurse-Midwifery Graduate Certificate program (23 credit hours) prepares advanced practice nurses to focus on the care and management of well women's primary and reproductive health care needs throughout the life span.
 The program content is family-centered, respectful of individual and cultural variations, and promotes health through individual choice and participation.
 Courses are offered online and on the KU Medical Center campus.

-Cost information for this Title IV-Federal Student Financial Aid eligible certificate is available at http://www.kumc.edu/allied/GEDT/Midwife-Gedt.html.
+Cost information for this certificate is available through Title IV-Federal Student Financial Aid.
 The Occupational Information Network (O*NET) is a free online database that contains hundreds of occupational definitions to help students, job seekers, businesses and workforce development professionals to understand today's world of work in the United States.
-Click this O*Net link for information on Nurse Midwifery (29-1161.00).
+Click this O*Net link for information on Nurse-Midwifery (29-1161.00).

-The application for the Nurse Midwifery Graduate Certificate is an online process.
-This program is one of four certificate programs offered in the Advanced Practice (AP) area by the School of Nursing.
+The application for the Nurse-Midwifery Graduate Certificate is an online process.
+This program is one of several certificate programs offered in the Advanced Practice (AP) area by the School of Nursing.
 Detailed instructions on how to apply are posted on School of Nursing website.
 The courses are offered online in sequence beginning with the Fall semester.
 Application deadline: June 1 for Fall semester.

 - Current registered nurse licensure in at least one state in the United States

 - Minimum cumulative undergraduate grade point average (GPA) of 3.0 on a 4.0 scale